Seller delivers to the buyer's door — the buyer only pays import duties and taxes on arrival.

 Do not use DAP if you want to offer your buyers a fully-landed price with no surprise import charges — use DDP instead.
 Also avoid DAP if your customer is a private consumer in a country with high import duties, as unexpected customs charges on delivery cause returns and disputes.

 The buyer pays all import customs duties, VAT, and taxes under DAP.
 The seller delivers the goods to the destination country but the buyer must clear customs and pay whatever duties apply in their country.
-This is sometimes called 'delivered duty unpaid' informally.
+For EU imports, the buyer pays the applicable national VAT rate.
+For UK imports post-Brexit, the buyer pays 20% UK VAT and any applicable customs duty.
+For US imports, the buyer pays applicable federal and state taxes.
+This is sometimes informally called 'delivered duty unpaid'.

 No. Under DAP, the seller delivers goods ready for unloading at the named destination but is not responsible for the unloading itself.
-The buyer arranges and pays for unloading.
-If the seller also needs to unload, use DPU (Delivered at Place Unloaded) instead.
+The buyer arranges and pays for unloading at the named place.
+If the seller also needs to cover unloading costs, use DPU (Delivered at Place Unloaded) instead.
+For most courier and parcel shipments, 'unloading' is handled by the courier driver and this distinction is rarely relevant — it matters most for large freight and container shipments.

 Yes.
-Most courier services (DHL, UPS, FedEx) operate on DAP terms by default for international shipments.
-The shipper (seller) pays the courier to deliver to the destination country, but the recipient (buyer) receives a customs duty notice and must pay local taxes before final delivery.
-Some couriers offer a DDP option where duty charges are pre-paid.
+Most courier services (DHL, UPS, FedEx, DPD, GLS) operate on DAP terms by default for international shipments.
+The shipper (seller) pays the courier to deliver to the destination country, but the recipient (buyer) receives a customs duty notice and must pay local taxes before or on final delivery.
+Some couriers offer a DDP upgrade option where duty charges are pre-paid by the shipper at booking — this is sold as 'Duty Paid' or 'DDP' on checkout.

 Cargosender supports all Incoterms.
 Compare DHL, UPS, FedEx, DPD and GLS rates — book your shipment in minutes with the correct trade terms.